ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Evaluation

-Since the PD-disaggregated setting inherently favors decode requests, the TDG for decode tokens is almost always satisfied in our experiments. we report only the first-token TDG.
+\textbf{Multi-Node Performance.} Since the PD-disaggregated setting inherently favors decode requests, the TDG for decode tokens is almost always satisfied in our experiments.
+We report only the first-token TDG.
 First, as shown in Figure~\ref{fig:pd_disagg_results}, \globalsched{} enhances various local schedulers.
-While not always selecting the least-loaded node, its SLO-aware dispatch matches minimum-load performance under light load.
-At higher loads, it reserves capacity for future long requests, improving overall TDG.
-Second, the improvement with SlideBatching exceeds that with GoRouting, as GoRouting's effectiveness depends on specific traffic patterns, while SlideBatching adapts better to diverse request arrivals.
-Moreover, results are consistent under PD co‑located multi‑node deployment (Figure~\ref{fig:multi_ins_results}), confirming the effectiveness of both \localsched{} and \globalsched{} in this scenario.
+While not always selecting the least-loaded node, its SLO-aware dispatch performs comparably under light load.
+At higher loads, it reserves capacity for future long requests, thereby improving overall TDG.
+Second, the improvement with SlideBatching is more pronounced than with GoRouting.
+This is because GoRouting's effectiveness depends on specific traffic patterns (e.g., the QwenTrace dataset exhibits higher variance in request lengths, leading to more significant gains), whereas SlideBatching adapts better to diverse request arrivals.
+Moreover, results are consistent under PD co‑location (Figure~\ref{fig:multi_ins_results}).